-Cambridge IGCSE candidates should have opportunities to meet with and talk to a range of people if in enterprise.
+Cambridge IGCSE candidates should have opportunities to meet with and talk to a range of people in in enterprise.
 These might include:

-- people who have set up and run their own enterprise - www.papacambridge.com people involved in supporting enterprises, e.g. financiers, local business organisations, and government organisations - people who have shown enterprising skills, e.g. innovators, inventors, marketing people, etc.
+- people who have set up and run their own enterprise - people involved in supporting enterprises, e.g. financiers, local business organisations, and government organisations - people who have shown enterprising skills, e.g. innovators, inventors, marketing people, etc.